Skip to main content

 Even if you’ve managed to stop receiving most junk mail, you might notice mail from political campaigns still manages to find its way into your mailbox.

 The reason for this is simply that political organizations don’t have to follow the strict regulations imposed on direct mailers.
-This can make political mail difficult to deal with, but thankfully, with a little effort, it’s possible to also stop political junk mail for good.
+This can make political mail difficult to deal with, but thankfully, with a little effort, it’s possible to also stop political junk mail.

-Read on to find out how your address ends up on these campaign mailing lists and how to opt out of political mailings permanently.
+Read on to find out how your address ends up on these campaign mailing lists and how to opt out of political mailings.

 Why your address ended up on a political mailing list

 The more the politicians know about you, the better their chances to persuade you.
-So, political organizations collect personal information on local voters using various methods, including state voter files, newsletters, donations, other political campaigns, and data brokers
+So, political organizations collect personal information on local voters using various methods, including state voter files, newsletters, donations, other political campaigns, and data brokers.
+While you can manually opt-out of Opt Out Of Political Mailings using this guide, you can save time and remove your info from dozens of brokers automatically using DeleteMe.

 It’s not just your address, either.
 Politicians want to know everything about you, from estimated income to credit rating to favorite movies.
 Though it sounds far-fetched, you’d be shocked to know what politicians can use to try to get your support, and what data brokers know.

-So, how do you make sure your personal information doesn’t get into the hands of political organizations so you can stop all the unwanted mail?
+So, how do you make sure your personal information doesn’t get into the hands of political organizations so you can reduce all the unwanted mail?

 How to remove your address from political mailing lists